310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 —Let’s start from the beginning: when God died.

-That was a conspiracy created by a secret organization that existed in our religion, and that organization was called “ABYSS”.
+That was a scheme created by a secret organization that existed in our religion, and that organization was called “ABYSS”.
 {% endbubble %}

 <div toc>